 Donors should be contacted no later than eight weeks after a verification typing sample was drawn to give them an update on the progress of the testing.
-A minimum of HLA A, B, C, DRB1 must be defined at high resolution
+NGS typing will be performed

 A donor, from whom a VT sample has been tested, is flagged for a total period of ninety (90) days (three months).
 It is expected that all verification matching will have taken place within this time and the selection of a donor can be made.